DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 To teach children aged 3 to 11 in primary school, you will also need to meet a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.

 A GCSE (General Certificate of Secondary Education) is an academic qualification awarded for exams in England, usually taken at age 16.
-[Get help understanding GCSEs, other English qualifications and their international equivalents.]<a href="#2.-Get-help-and-advice">Get help understanding GCSEs, other English qualifications and their international equivalents.</a>
+[Get help understanding GCSEs, other English qualifications and their international equivalents.](#get-help-and-advice).

 ### If you do not have a university degree